AI-PhenoLab/Spike-Former/README.md

-# Welcome use 3D Wheat PT
+# Welcome use 3D Spike Former

-Welcome to 3D Wheat PT, we will tell you how to use each module of the application, as well as the environment configuration of the software.
+Welcome to 3D Spike Former, we will tell you how to use each module of the application, as well as the environment configuration of the software.

 ## Installation
 To run.py files, you need to install the following libraries